 CAMaster offers you various tabletop options to choose from for customizing your workbed while purchasing a Cobra SignPro CNC router.

-If you want to make signboards of custom sizes, you can consider tabletop with aluminum T-slots to hold workpieces of any size for CNC machining.
+If you want to make signboards of custom sizes, you can consider the tabletop with aluminum T-slots to hold workpieces of any size for CNC machining.

 You can consider a phenolic tabletop if you want to make CNC sign using aluminum.
 Because phenolic is a non-porous material, it will not absorb mist during metal machining.